neo-project/docs/docs/en-us/node/gui/wallet.md

 1. In Neo-GUI main page click `Wallet` -> `Open Wallet Database`.
 2. Select the wallet and enter the password.
 Click `OK` to open the wallet.

+> [!Note]
+>
+> The wallets created in Neo2 cannot be opened in Neo3-GUI.
+To work around this issue you can import the wallet to Neo3-GUI through the private key.

 ## Importing a wallet

 Neo-GUI supports importing wallets through the private key and encrypted private key.
 Importing  mnemonics will be supported in the future.